 Together, this augmented translation approach achieves accuracy and articulation that traditional methods can’t easily reach.
 Blending the translator's passion with the processing power of AI creates excellent localized assets.

-🤖 Risks and Challenges of Automation & AI In Localization 🔗
+🤖 Risks of automation & AI in localization 🔗

 1. Quality issues 🔗